Frequently Asked Questions

 What is the cost of your program?

-- Tuition and fees are about $100 per credit.
+- Tuition and fees are just over $100 per credit.

-- The degree is 92 credits, the cost is about $11,000 for tuition, fees and other costs
+- The degree is 92 credits, the cost is about $12,000 for tuition, fees and other costs.

 Can any of your prerequisites or program classes be substituted with other classes or work experience?

 - If you have taken classes that you think could be substituted for HIM program classes contact the admissions advisor at email@example.com.
-Most writing, math and other general education classes can be transferred from any accredited college.
+Most writing, math and other general education classes can be transferred from any regionally accredited college.
+Health Information Management program specific classes will be evaluated on a case by case basis.

 Is there any way to graduate from your program faster if I’ve been working in the field?